-Commerce7's shipping is flexible, and allows you to set up different rates and options based the location a customer is shipping to, and the quantity of goods they're shipping.
+Commerce7's shipping is flexible, and allows you to set up different rates and options based on the State or Province a customer is shipping to, as well as the quantity of goods they're shipping.

-Title your zone however you'd like.
+First, you want to give your zone a title.
 This title is internal facing and will never be seen by customers.
 Once you have your title, click Continue.

-After you've selected the states, countries, or provinces that will be in your zone, click continue.
+After you've selected the Regions that will be in your zone, click continue.

-As a best practise, Commerce7 recommends implementing flat rate or discounted shipping when possible.
+Note: As a best practice, Commerce7 recommends implementing flat rate or discounted shipping when possible.
 The number one reason a consumer will abandon a cart is due to unexpected or high shipping prices.

 After entering a title, you can enter a sort order.
 This is a numerical value that determines the order shipping options appear in for your customers.
 The option with sort order "1" appears at the top of a consumers list of choices.

 Next, you can enter in the option code.